squillace/helm-multinode/HelloIIS/README.md

 > **NOTE:** There is nothing special about the values used in the `windows=true:NoSchedule` taint.
 You can use `foo=bar:NoSchedule` here if you see fit (see the taints and tolerations documentation).
 However, these values are used to set a consistent example, which in operations is all you need.

 ## Step Three: Install Helm -- or any other Linux app
 Once the Windows nodes have had the `windows=true:NoSchedule` taint applied, all charts or manifests that do not specify a node type are by default scheduled on Linux.
 This is the correct approach to multi-OS clusters.

-Let's demonstrate by installing Helm, which must install Tiller (the server-side component) on a Linux node -- of course.
-Now that Windows nodes have the specified taint, the `helm init` command installs Tiller by default on a Linux node.
+Now, re-install the same application that failed before when it was scheduled for Windows nodes:

+	helm install --name voting ../HelloHelm2/azure-vote

+As you watch, you can see that it finds the correct Linux nodes now _every single time_.
+Try it.
+And try other applications such as mongodb, or the `stable/wordpress` application.
+They will schedule correctly.

+**`NOTE:`** If you attempt to install Helm on a mixed-OS cluster like this one, you are likely to fail for the same reason -- only by luck will Tiller be installed on a Linux node.
+But once the taint is applied to the Windows nodes, the `helm init` command will complete successfully as expected.

 ## Step Four: All Windows manifests or Helm charts should tolerate the Windows nodes
 Now let's use Helm to deploy an application that tolerates those nodes -- an application container that requires a Windows node.
 If you want to see how a manifest might look, have a look at the `helloIIS.withtolerations.yaml` file in this repository.
 But for helm, let's deploy the exact same application (a simple Internet Information Services -- IIS -- instance), with a Windows node tolerance, by issuing the following command.
 From the root of this repository, type: